Rithub14/Comics/README.md

 4. **Final Strip Creation**:
     - The 6 generated images with their texts are merged into a final comic strip.
     - The final comic strip can be viewed and downloaded directly from the application.

+## App URL
+- Access the application at: [https://comics-ai.streamlit.app/]